crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## Introduction

 Workflows are a powerful way to encapsulate complex data analyses in a reproducible manner.
-However, to help make works more easily discoverable and reusable over time, it's essential to follow best practices for testing, continuous integration, and maintenance.
+However, to help make workflows more easily discoverable and reusable over time, it's essential to follow best practices for testing, continuous integration, and maintenance.
 This tutorial will guide you through setting up tests for workflows -- using the Galaxy workflow you ran earlier as